Financial Modeling Interview Questions

 #8 Sensitivity analysis and scenarios

-Once the DCF analysis is completed, you can incorporate sensitivity analysis and scenarios to assess the impact on the value of the company by changing different variables.
-These are good way to assess the risk of an investment.
+Once the DCF analysis is completed, you can incorporate sensitivity analysis and scenarios to assess the impact on the value of the company that results from changing different variables.
+These are good ways to assess the risk of an investment.

 #9 Build charts and graphs

 Presenting results of financial analysis using visual components such as charts and graphs helps executives and management better interpret financial results and identify trends quickly.